Team

 Research Staff | |

-![]() | Tammy Tollison, MS, Lab Manager Tammy received a MS in Microbiology and Molecular Genetics (2011) from Emory University and a BS in Genetics (2007) from Clemson University.
-Prior to joining the Peng Lab, she worked as an educator for 8 years with most of this time spent as a member of the Natural Sciences department at Wake Tech Community College.
-Tammy joined the Peng Lab near the end of 2019 and her current role involves work with a microbiome project focused on vaginal communities as well as use of her experience with 5’RACE to be applied to other projects in the lab. |
+![]() | Tammy Tollison, MS, Lab Manager and CBS PhD student I received a MS in Microbiology and Molecular Genetics (2011) from Emory University and a BS in Genetics (2007) from Clemson University.
+Prior to joining the Peng Lab, I worked as an educator for 8 years with most of this time spent as a member of the Natural Sciences department at Wake Tech Community College.
+I joined the Peng Lab near the end of 2019.
+I have been developing single-cell-based species-specific immune repertoire profiling assays.
+I also analyze both human clinical specimens and samples from animal studies provided by our collaborators using both long and short read high-throughput sequencing analysis. |

 Graduate Student | |

-Kay received a MS in Microbiology (2016) and a BS in Zoology (2014) from Western Illinois University with minors in Mathematics and Chemistry.
-At North Carolina State University she entered as part of the PhD Genetics program in 2018 with interests in Neurobiology and Immunology.
-She joined Peng Lab in the Spring of 2019 to work with research being conducted on the functional impact of genetic variations in complex immune gene loci such as Fc Receptors. |
+![]() | Kayleigh Diveley, Genetics I received a MS in Microbiology (2016) and a BS in Zoology (2014) from Western Illinois University with minors in Mathematics and Chemistry.
+At North Carolina State University I entered as part of the PhD Genetics program with interests in Genetics and Immunology.
+Working with Dr. Li at the University of Pittsburgh, I have set up high-throughput techniques developed by Dr. Li SNP-seq and Reel-seq in the lab to screen for functional genetic variations in human complex immune loci such as Fc receptors.
+Now I am using long read sequencing, CRISPR/Cas9 based genome editing, and other molecular techniques to investigate the functional mechanisms of human genetic variants identified by the high-throughput screens. |

-![]() | Nicole Adams, Bioinformatics I received my B.S. in Biological Sciences at the University of Tennessee, Knoxville in 2020, and now I am pursuing a PhD in Bioinformatics.
-My research interests lie in identifying and understanding genetic predispositions that cause human diseases. |
+![]() | Nicole Adams, Bioinformatics I received a B.S. in Biological Sciences at the University of Tennessee, Knoxville in 2020, and I am pursuing a PhD in Bioinformatics.
+My research interests lie in identifying and understanding genetic predispositions that cause human diseases.
+Currently I am developing computational pipeline and methods for long read sequencing data to extend our single cell sequencing based studies. |

 ![]() | Ethan Smith, Bioinformatics I received my B.S. in Genetics with a minor in Computer Science from the University of Georgia in 2022.
 Currently, I am pursuing a PhD in Bioinformatics at North Carolina State University.
 My research interests include the characterization of non-coding RNA regulatory networks and the use of machine learning to identify conserved non-coding RNA elements across multiple species. |